-No, the problem isn’t a lack of data but, rather, a lack of insight.
+No, the problem isn’t a lack of data but, rather, a lack of insight and action.
 You need a system that pulls this vast volume of data from disparate sources into one place and makes sense of it all.

 This platform acts as one source of the truth that can handle huge amounts of data from hundreds of logbooks, sensors, audit scores and more, instead of this valuable information disappearing into dead-end silos.